matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 # USDC paymaster tutorial with API3 dAPIs

 :::warning
 The team is migrating to the Sepolia testnet, and for this tutorial, we're updating the contract addresses for `ETHUSDdAPI` and `USDCUSDdAPI` with the API3 team.
+Only then will the tutorial be functional.
 :::

 This tutorial shows you how to build a custom paymaster that allows users to pay fees with a `mockUSDC` ERC20 token.
 You will: